Lathrop GPM LLP

 No.

-The following rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc):
+What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

 No state laws.
 Federal laws such as CAN-SPAM and TCPA apply.

-The following rules specifically deal with cookies:
+What rules specifically deal with cookies?

 No specific state laws.

-The consequences of non compliance with data protections laws (including marketing laws) are:
+What are the consequences of non compliance with data protections laws (including marketing laws)?

 There is no state regulator except for the Minnesota Attorney General who may impose fines under the data breach notification statutes discussed above.

-In broad terms, multinational organisations should be aware of the following key factors if they process personal data / information from individuals within this jurisdiction, without being located there:
+In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

 Minn.
 Stat. § 325E.64 Plastic Card Security Act

 In 2007 Minnesota became the first state to incorporate a portion of the PCI-DSS into their state data security or data breach laws.
 Known as the Plastic Card Security Act, the Minnesota law was passed largely in response to the massive data breach at TJX Companies when card issuers were required to reissue millions of debit and credit cards.
-The Minnesota law prohibits anyone conducting business in Minnesota from storing sensitive information from credit and debit cards after the transaction has been authorized.
+The Minnesota law prohibits anyone conducting business in Minnesota from storing sensitive information from credit and debit cards after the transaction has been authorised.
 The law also makes noncompliant entities liable for financial institutions costs related to cancelling and replacing credit cards compromised in a security breach.
 As a result, any business that is breached and is found to have been storing “prohibited” cardholder data (e.g., magnetic stripe, CCV codes, tracking data, etc.) are required to reimburse banks and other entities for costs associated with blocking and reissuing cards.
 This law also opens up the business to the potential of private lawsuits.
 This law applies to any “person or entity conducting business in Minnesota” that accepts credit cards, debit cards, stored value cards, or similar cards issued by financial institutions.
 Failure to comply with the law may result in the reimbursement to the card-issuing financial institutions for the “costs of reasonable actions” to both protect its cardholders’ information and to continue to provide services to its cardholders after the breach.
-Costs may be related to the notification, cancellation and reissuance, closing and reopening of accounts, stop payments, and refunds for unauthorized transactions.
+Costs may be related to the notification, cancellation and reissuance, closing and reopening of accounts, stop payments, and refunds for unauthorised transactions.
 The financial institution may also bring an action itself to recover the costs of damages it pays to cardholders resulting from the breach.

 Search by: